-After an item is specified in the Items (tcibd0501m000) session, you can specify purchase-specific item data in the Items - Purchase (tdipu0101m000) session.
-When specifying a purchased item, you must enter many information.
-To reduce the amount of data entry that is required, you can specify defaults for purchased items that belong to an item group in the Items - Purchase Defaults (tdipu0102m000) session.
+Before order transactions can be used in Procurement, purchase-specific item data must be specified in the Item - Purchase (tdipu0601m000) session.
+To enter a purchased item, you must specify a large amount of information.
+If you set up defaults, you can reduce the amount of data that you must specify when you add a purchased item.
+The item group is used in combination with the item type to set up item defaults.
+You can specify defaults for purchased items that belong to an item group in the Items - Purchase Defaults (tdipu0102m000) session.